View Benny Bardwell's Obituary on heralddemocrat.com and share memories

 |

-Benny Ray Bardwell, 77, of Denison, died Wednesday, December 4, 2019 at his residence in Denison.
+Benny Ray Bardwell, age 77, of Denison, passed away in his home Wednesday, December 4, 2019.
+Benny was born April 3, 1942 in Marksville, Louisiana, to Clarence and Meon Bardwell.

+In 1960, after graduation from high school, Benny joined the Air Force and was stationed in Okinawa, Japan, then subsequently stationed at Perrin air Force Base in Denison.
+It was during that time period of time that he met Kathleen Burleson, whom he married October 26, 1962.

+After his honorable discharge from the Air Force he completed his education at Grayson College and Southeastern Oklahoma State University in 1968.
+He then began his career at Standard Brands and Nabisco.
+After his retirement from Nabisco, he worked for the Grayson County Health Department and retired from there in 2005.

+Benny is survived by his loving wife of 58 years, Kathleen Burleson Bardwell, of Denison; sons, Michael Keith Bardwell and wife, Cindy, of Ravenna, and Matthew Scott Bardwell of Dallas; grandchildren, Piper Bardwell Young, and husband, Ron, of Greenville, Katelyn Bardwell Roberts, and husband, Nathan, of Gober, Chase Bardwell of Ravenna, Paetyn Bardwell of Whitesboro, Skye Durst and Arye Durst of Bonham; great-grandchildren, Rain Rae Roberts, who was named after her Pops, and Grant Dodson.

+Benny was preceded in death by his parents; son, Paul Reid Bardwell; and brother-in-law, Douglas Burleson.

-A funeral service will be held at 2 p.m.
-Monday at Fisher Funeral Home Chapel in Denison.
-Interment with Military Honors will follow at Fairview Cemetery in Denison.
-A family visitation will be held one hour prior to the service at the funeral home.
+Funeral services for Mr. Bardwell will be held at 2:00 p.m.
+Monday, December 9, 2019 at Fisher Funeral Home Chapel.
+Interment with Military Honors will follow Fairview Cemetery in Denison.
+Family and friends will gather to visit one hour prior to service time at the funeral home.

-He is survived by his wife, Kathleen Bardwell of Denison; sons, Michael Bardwell of Ravenna, and Matthew Bardwell of Dallas; six grandchildren; and two great-grandchildren.